 Neural and cognitive plasticity; computational neuroscience; comparative bioacoustics and cognition; autism spectrum disorder

-My research focuses on how different brain systems interact to construct representations of experienced events, and how these representations change over time.
+My research focuses on how cortical and subcortical systems interact to construct representations of experienced events, and how these representations change over time.
 My approach is integrative and comparative.
-I am currently using techniques from the fields of experimental psychology, computational neuroscience, electrical engineering, and behavioral neuroscience to answer questions about auditory learning, memory, and behavior in humans and other animals.
+I’m using techniques from the fields of experimental psychology, computational neuroscience, electrical engineering, and behavioral neuroscience to answer questions about perceptual learning, memory, and behavior in humans and other animals.

-I’m currently supervising graduate students in the Behavioral Neuroscience, and Ecology, Evolution, and Behavior doctoral programs.
-These students are pursuing research related to dog cognition, autism spectrum disorder, and humpback whale bioacoustics.
+I’m currently supervising graduate students in the Behavioral Neuroscience doctoral program.
+These students are pursuing research related to autism spectrum disorder.